sea-bass/detectron2-tutorial/README.md

 # Detectron2 Tutorial
 A brief introductory tutorial to the [Detectron2](https://github.com/facebookresearch/detectron2) library.

+For more information, refer to the [blog post](TBD).

 By Sebastian Castro, 2020

 ---

 # Getting Started

-First, you will need a Linux or macOS setup with Python 3.6 or higher.
+First, you will need a Linux or macOS environment set up with Python 3.6 or higher.

 * Create a fresh virtual environment, e.g., `python3 -m venv .virtualenvs/detectron2`
 * Activate the virtual environment, e.g., `source .virtualenvs/detectron2/bin/activate`